top of page

 "Bhupender Yadav, Minister of Environment, Forest and Climate Change"

-I trust this letter finds you in good health and spirits.
-As a deeply concerned citizen of India, I feel compelled to address a pressing issue that affects our environment and the future of our nation: the enforcement of the Single-Use Plastic Ban.
-This ban, heralded by the Modi Government on August 12, 2021, and notified through the Plastic Waste Management Amendment Rules, 2021, was a commendable step towards combating plastic pollution.
+We trust this letter finds you in good health and spirits.
+As a deeply concerned citizen of India, I feel compelled to address a pressing issue that affects our environment and the future of our nation: the enforcement of the Ban on Single-Use Plastics.
+This ban, heralded by the Modi Government on 12 August 2021 and notified through the Plastic Waste Management Amendment Rules, 2021, was a commendable step towards combating plastic pollution.
 However, its implementation, or lack thereof, leaves much to be desired.

 Plastic spoons, forks, straws, and glasses remain ubiquitous despite the ban.
 They are readily available and widely used, indicating a significant gap between policy and practice.
-The authorities seem to have turned a blind eye to this rampant violation, failing to identify and penalize the culprits.
+The authorities have disregarded this rampant violation, failing to identify and penalise the culprits.
 This negligence undermines the ban's intent and raises questions about the government's commitment to this cause.

-The absence of stringent enforcement mechanisms has allowed single-use plastics to proliferate.
+The absence of stringent enforcement mechanisms has enabled the proliferation of single-use plastics.
 This is an environmental crisis and a glaring example of political gimmickry.
 The ban, it appears, was more of a performative act rather than a decisive step towards sustainable change.
 Our cities and villages are littered with plastics, discarded without consequence, reflecting consumer convenience and regulatory apathy.
 This situation is unacceptable and demands urgent attention.

 Particularly troubling is the extensive use of plastic products within government institutions.
 Single-use plastics are alarmingly prevalent in Vidhansabhas, secretariat buildings, and various government departments.
 This contradiction between policy and practice is both ironic and disheartening.
 If our government offices cannot adhere to the ban, how can we expect the general public to take it seriously?

 Mr. Bhupender Yadav, as the Minister of Environment, Forest and Climate Change, you are accountable to the citizens of India.
 We demand transparency and decisive action.
 The government must take tangible measures to enforce the Single-Use Plastic Ban and ensure its strict implementation.
-This includes holding manufacturers accountable, increasing public awareness, and ensuring that government institutions lead by example.
+This includes holding manufacturers accountable, increasing public awareness, and ensuring that government institutions set a good example.

 The health of our environment is at stake, and with it, the well-being of future generations.
 The citizens of India deserve a cleaner, greener future, free from the scourge of plastic pollution.
 It is time for the government to act with integrity and urgency.
-As the minister responsible, we demand that you address this issue with the seriousness it deserves and provide a clear plan of action.
+As the minister responsible, we demand that you address this issue with the seriousness it deserves and provide a clear action plan.

 Thank you for your attention to this critical matter.
 We look forward to your prompt and decisive response.